Director, Office of Research Ethics and Integrity

 (a) Training of research students and staff

-An executive dean and assistant dean (research), together with a head of school, institute director or centre director, must ensure that all research students and staff new to the University receive an induction program on their commencement which includes reference to the following:
+An executive dean and associate dean (research), together with a head of school, institute director or centre director, must ensure that all research students and staff new to the University receive an induction program on their commencement which includes reference to the following:

 - any relevant legislative requirements or government guidelines